bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 == Changelog ==

+= Version 1.1.1 =
+We managed to change a string we shouldn't have changed in Version 1.1.0.
+Sorry about that!

 = Version 1.1.0 =
 It's time we switch this plugin over to above 1.0 releases.
 - Changed the textdomain to conform with the plugin name = text domain.
 This means we will have full support for the WordPress.org Plugin translations.